-- Every BYU-Idaho student who is a U.S. citizen and whose student account had financial transactions post to it during the calendar year will have online access to their Form 1098-T or receive it in paper form in January.
+- Every BYU-Idaho student who is a U.S. citizen and whose student account had financial transactions post to it during the calendar year will have online access to their Form 1098-T or receive it in paper form in late January/early February.

 Get a Copy of Your 1098-T Form

 The current year's form, in addition to two prior years, are available to download online.
 You can access your Form 1098-T online using the link below.
 If you need prior years that are not available online you will need to request the form below.

 With Online 1098-T access, you can print your own tax form whenever you need.
 Students who have not signed up for online access by mid-January will receive a paper copy of their form in the mail.
 That form will be mailed to the student's mailing address on record around the last week in January.
 BYU-Idaho will not supply any additional paper copies of Form 1098-T. To obtain a duplicate, you can download it online by clicking the link below.

 Possible reasons why your 1098-T is not available for access: